 *Cash paying students will need to see the administrative office to check eligibility.

-The application will be emailed and made available in the administrative office on September 8, 2020.
+The application will be emailed and made available in the administrative office.
 For additional questions or concerns, please see the Financial Aid Representative in the administrative office and see the school catalog for information on the Satisfactory Academic Progress (SAP) policy.